Scroll to view all answers or click to jump to a specific subject.

 About the New Plant

-Where will the new plant be located?
+Where would a new standalone plant be located?

 Under the proposed plans, EWEB would draw water from the Willamette just below the confluence of the Coast Fork and the Middle Fork.
 The treatment plant would be located in Glenwood, between the Willamette River and I-5.

-Will the plant be built to modern seismic standards?
+Would the plant be built to modern seismic standards?

 Related Projects